jnjahncke/food-weeks/README.md

 Starting in 2023 I started also making a Shiny app to help (1) narrow down your choices and (2) plan your food crawl.
 I use k-means clustering to cluster your burgers of choice into 1-7 clusters (you set the number of clusters).
 Hit up the restaurants in one cluster per day.
 They are grouped into clusters based on geographical location.

-*Wing Week 2023 is Oct.
-2 - Oct.
-8, 2023.
-Plan your wing crawl [here](https://jennifer-jahncke.shinyapps.io/pdx-food-week/).*
+*Pizza Week 2024 is Apr.
+15 - Apr.
+21, 2024.
+Plan your pizza crawl [here](https://jennifer-jahncke.shinyapps.io/pdx-food-week/).*